George L. Berry: Early life and career

-Berry was born in Hawkins County, Tennessee, near Rogersville.
-He left home at a very early age, becoming a pressman's assistant in 1891.
-He worked in this trade and was a labor union activist, being elected president of its international union in 1907.
+Berry was born in the Lee Valley of Hawkins County, Tennessee, near Rogersville.
+Orphaned at the age of seven, he left home to work odd jobs and became a pressman's assistant in 1891.
+Aside from serving as a private in the Spanish–American War, he worked in this trade in several cities over the next 16 years.
+In 1899, while in St. Louis, Missouri, he joined the Press Assistants Union No. 43, and eight years later he was elected president of the international union on the slogan of "the closed shop and an immediate eight-hour day."
+At the time of his election, he was working in San Francisco as business agent of the Printing Pressmens' Union No. 24.
+Imprisoned ex-mayor Eugene Schmitz of the Union Labor Party tried to appoint him to the San Francisco Board of Supervisors, but his actions were not recognized and in any case Berry did not accept.

 Pressmen's Home

 During his tenure, the Pressmen's Union acquired and operated the former Hale Springs Resort, a mineral water resort in East Tennessee not far from Berry's boyhood home, as a sanatorium for its members suffering from "consumption" (tuberculosis), a common ailment of its members in that era, a residential trade school for its members to learn more advanced trades and increase their income, and as its international headquarters.

 Berry had learned of its availability during a visit to his home area in conjunction with a search of the relatively nearby Asheville, North Carolina area, then renowned for its supposed curative properties with regard to respiratory disease.
 This facility became known as the Pressmen's Home.
 It was designed to be largely self-sufficient, and one point had a large agricultural operation, and, prior to the coming of the Tennessee Valley Authority, its own hydroelectric power plant.